 Leeds City Council has launched a search for a development partner to develop a heat network in its city centre.

-Leeds City Council has launched a tender to procure a development partner under the Golden Share Model for the expansion of its Leeds PIPES heat network.
+The council has launched a tender to procure a development partner under the Golden Share Model for the expansion of its Leeds PIPES heat network, which currently serves 3,000 homes and businesses.

-The Leeds PIPES heat network is a large-scale, low carbon heat network serving the Leeds Advanced Zoning Programme (ACP) Area.
+The Leeds PIPES heat network is a large-scale, low-carbon heat network serving areas identified in the Leeds Advanced Zoning Programme (AZP).

-The joint venture would develop the Leeds PIPE network in line with the Golden Share Development Agreement, developed by Department for Energy Security and Net Zero (DESNZ) for the ACP.
+The joint venture would develop the Leeds PIPES network in line with the Golden Share Development Agreement, developed by the Department for Energy Security and Net Zero (DESNZ) for the AZP.

 The total estimated value for the project is £4.1m, and the contract dates would run for 50 years from March next year to February 2076.